FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 be another full context-provider a separate micro-service which only responds to a subset of the NGSI-LD endpoints.
 However, there needs to be a contract created as to who supplies what.

+All **NGSI-LD** registrations can be subdivided into one of four types:

+### Additive Registrations

+A Context Broker is permitted to hold context data about the Entities and Attributes locally itself, and also obtain data from (possibly multiple) external sources

+-   An **inclusive** Context Source Registration specifies that the Context Broker considers all registered Context Sources as equals and will distribute operations to those Context Sources even if relevant context data is available directly within the Context Broker itself (in which case, all results will be integrated in the final response).
+    This federative and is the default mode of operation.

+-   An **auxiliary** Context Source Registration never overrides data held directly within a Context Broker.
+Auxiliary distributed operations are limited to context information consumption operations (i.e. entity **GET** operations).
+    Context data from auxiliary context sources is only included if it is supplementary to the context data otherwise available to the Context Broker.

+### Proxied Registrations

+A Context Broker is not permitted to hold context data about the Entities and Attributes locally itself.
+All context data is obtained from the external registered sources.

+-   An **exclusive** Context Source Registration specifies that all of the registered context data is held in a single location external to the Context Broker.
+The Context Broker itself holds no data locally about the registered Attributes and no overlapping proxied Context Source Registrations shall be supported for the same combination of registered Attributes on the Entity.
+An exclusive registration must be fully specified.
+It always relates to specific Attributes found on a single Entity.
+It can be used for actuations

+-   A **redirect** Context Source Registration also specifies that the registered context data is held in a location external to the Context Broker, but potentially multiple distinct redirect registrations can apply at the same time.

+### Accepted Operations

+**NGSI-LD** also defines groups of operations that are allowed on the registrant.
+The default group is called `federationOps` and includes all entity **GET** operations.
+Three other common operational groups are also defined `updateOps` (for actuators), `retrieveOps` (for "lazy" sensors) and `redirectionOps` (for hierarchical broker architectures).
+The details won't be covered here, but it should be noted that unless specified, the default **NGSI-LD** operation is `federationOps` using `inclusive` mode, whereas the default **NGSI-v2** operation is `updateOps + retrieveOps` using `exclusive` mode.

+For simplicity, for **NGSI-v2** - **NGSI-LD** comparison, this tutorial will only deal with `exclusive` mode, which is the only mode offered by **NGSI-v2** brokers.

-All registrations can be subdivided into one of two types.
+With the **NGSI-LD** `exclusive` mode, all registrations can be subdivided into one of two types.
 Simple registrations where a single context provider is responsible for the maintenance of the whole entity, and partial registrations where attributes are spread across multiple context providers.
 For a simple registration, all context requests are forwarded

 | Request    | Action at **Context Broker**                                                | Action at **Context Provider**                                                                      |
 | ---------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |